duncombe/wikis/Development-of-Test-Themes.md

 * Exploit Data Visually and Analytically

 # Theme 1: Baseline Assessment
-The baseline assessment theme will concentrate on use cases that aren't necessarily science focused but instead are focused on a basic assessment of the tools we have to apply to the Discovery/Access/Use paradigm.
-Basic statistics on the number of data sets in each chosen registry, the standards advertised, the dialects of the metadata within the registries etc.
+The baseline assessment theme includes test cases that, as the name of theme states, assess the basic functionality of the Data Management and Communications system.
+While the test cases for this theme have no slant towards a particular scientific endeavor, the functionality to be tested underlies all subsequent test themes.
+To put it simply, the Baseline Assessment theme tests whether registries, catalogs, metadata sets and data sets that are known to meet IOOS certification can be discovered, accessed and used.
+Results include information such as basic statistics on the number of data sets in each chosen registry, the standards advertised, and the dialects of the metadata within the registries.
+Information obtained through the use of iPython scripts will be compared against corresponding information retained by a registry, catalog, or data repository owner to answer the question below.

 *_Editors note: we will note be testing or deploying any push technologies so Alerts are out of scope for DMAC and for this project._*